 Pete Hayes, quotes Charlie Green, the top contributing author of best-selling book ‘The Trusted Advisor” saying the killer attribute that would signal the potential success of management consultant is curiosity.

-But curiosity is also essential in the creative process according to James Webb Young and his book “A technique for producing ideas” and more recently by my old Melbourne Advertising & Design Club Board member Matt Eastwood, Global ECD at JWT.
+But curiosity is also essential in the creative process according to my old Melbourne Advertising & Design Club Board member Matt Eastwood, Global ECD at JWT.

 Our experience is that with the complexity and diversity of issues we face it is virtually impossible to know the exact solution.
 While our clients would often like us to be able to tell them the answer, it is usually a better outcome to intimately understand the problems or issues and circumstances and to then propose solutions.